A Brief Introduction to the Macau Catholic Diocese

 Aside from the Jesuits, the Franciscans, the Augustinians, the Dominicans and the cloistered nuns of Saint Clare (Poor Clares) also established themselves in Macau during the 16th and 17th centuries.

 Just after the establishment of the Diocese of Macau, it became the jump-off point from missionaries going to different parts of the Far East.
 After 400 years, the different areas administered by the diocese have grown and developed into more than 100 autonomous circumscriptions.
-The presnt scope of the Diocese of Macau covers the territory of Macau, with six parishes, three quasi-parishes 31 educational establishments, 23 social service institutions.
+The presnt scope of the Diocese of Macau covers the territory of Macau, with nine parishes, 31 educational establishments, 23 social service institutions.
 Moreover, it runs a Social Communication Centre, publishing outfits and pastoral centers.
-There are 81 priests in the Diocese, 29 brothers, 199 religious sisters, and around 30,000 lay faithful.
+There are priests and brother about 80 in the Diocese, 199 religious sisters, and around 30,000 lay faithful.